HACKERALERT/Picocrypt/src/README.md

-# Running From Source (Work in progress)
+# Running From Source
 If you would like to run Picocrypt from source, or an executable isn't available for your platform, you've come to the right place.
 Running from source is very simple, and I've made it even easier with these simple instructions.
-I'll assume that you are familiar with the Go language.
+I'll assume that you are familiar with the Go language and how to deal with modules.

-Note that the instructions are generic and will work on any platform.

 # 1. Prerequisites
 Linux: